Comprehensive Mass Predictions: From Triply Heavy Baryons to Pentaquarks: Introduction

-In addition to classification tasks, regression techniques can be useful to estimate continuous physical quantities, such as particle energy, mass and width.
-Deep Neural Networks (DNNs) have shown great promise in predicting these parameters from experimental data.
-The CMS collaboration applied a DNN to estimate the energy and uncertainty of b quark jets produced in proton-proton collisions at 13 TeV at the CERN LHC.
-The network was trained on simulated b jets and validated using 2017 CMS detector data corresponding to an integrated luminosity of $ 41 fb^{-1} $.
-This approach can enhance the sensitivity of analyses involving b jets, such as the detection of higgs boson decays into b quark pairs \cite{CMS:2019uxx}.
-Ref. \cite{Gal:2020dyc} utilized the fundamental properties of the meson spectrum, applying the DNNs and Gaussian processes to predict the masses of various baryons, pentaquarks, and other exotic hadrons.
+Recently, machine learning techniques have also been applied to the study of multiquark systems from different perspectives.
+For instance, the work reported in Ref.~\cite{Wu:2025wvv} employs ML methods to understanding the dynamical mechanisms underlying multiquark configurations.
+While such approaches focus on understanding the dynamical mechanisms underlying multiquark configurations, the present work follows a complementary direction.
+Here, we employ ML models as regression tools to predict hadron masses directly from quantum numbers, covering a broad range of baryon and pentaquark systems.
 Motivated by this framework, we designed our own DNN models to more accurately predict both the mass and decay width of ordinary and exotic mesons \cite{Malekhosseini:2024eot}.
 Furthermore, we improved our predictions by designing and implementing conditional generative adversarial networks (CGANs), which we used to estimate the masses and decay widths of both ordinary and exotic mesons, as well as fully-heavy tetraquarks \cite{Rostami:2025sff, Malekhosseini:2025hyx}.

 In this study, we employ a DNN model to predict the masses of heavy baryons and exotic pentaquark states whose mass remain experimentally undetermined.
 Also, inspired by the Particle Transformer (ParT) architecture \cite{Qu:2022mxj}, which excels in classification tasks such as jet tagging, we develop a related framework tailored for regression problems.
 Despite these modifications, we continue to refer to our model as the ParT, as it is fundamentally inspired by the original architecture.
 Our input data contains the quark content of experimentally known hadrons, along with their quantum numbers $ (I) $, $ (J) $, and $ (P) $ representing isospin, total angular momentum, and parity, respectively, as well as an additional auxiliary feature $ (n) $ to resolve ambiguities arising from hadrons with identical quantum numbers but different masses.
 Using this enriched dataset, accurately collected from PDG \cite{ParticleDataGroup:2024cfk}, the model is able to predict the masses of heavy baryons and exotic pentaquark states whose mass have not yet been experimentally determined.
 While our approach draws from the ParT's attention-based mechanism to capture pairwise particle interactions, it is adapted to perform continuous value prediction rather than classification.
 Thus, although not a direct implementation of ParT, our model represents a novel adaptation suited to the demands of hadron mass regression.
 To the best of our knowledge, this is the first application of a Transformer-inspired architecture for the regression-based prediction of hadron masses, and the predicted results demonstrate good agreement with known experimental data.
 Additionally, we introduce a hybrid mass model based on the G\"ursey-Radicati (GR) approach \cite{GurseyRadicati1964}, which is extended to include excitation effects through a logarithmic term.
 This modification improves the description of baryon and pentaquark masses and shows good agreement with experimental data.